Eggy115/ModifyMC/Commands/tellraw/README.md

 #### objective

+to display object use score. name is name of the person you want to show. objective is the scoreboard you are keeping track of.

 ```py
 /tellraw @p {"score":{"name":"@p","objective":"Kills"}}
 ```

 #### selector

-any kind of selector can be used
+any kind of selector can be used e.g. @p, @a, and it will replace it with the appropriate information.

 ```py
 /tellraw @p {"selector":"@p"}